-NANR operates three RICE-generator sets at its Auburn Hills Generating station; two (2) CAT® Model No. 3516LE and one (1) CAT® Model No. 3520C.
+NANR is permitted to operate three RICE-generator sets at its Auburn Hills Generating station; two (2) CAT® Model No. 3516LE and one (1) CAT® Model No. 3520C.
 The units are fired exclusively with LFG that is recovered from the Autumn Hills Landfill solid waste disposal facility and treated prior to use.